Health and Safety

 Opera Shop & Events

 To better serve patrons, the Santa Fe Opera is pleased to announce its new online Opera Shop.
-The opera’s physical Opera Shop will open at 5 pm on July 10 and be open on all performance nights.
+The opera’s physical Opera Shop will remain closed until next season.

 Community Programs and Special Events

 To focus our efforts on safely performing opera on stage, we have limited the number of special events taking place on campus.
 Community programs and other opera events are being individually evaluated and move forward with safety at the forefront of conversation.